-The Lasershow Spectacular is a not-to-be-missed Atlanta tradition that will wow your family with state-of-the-art digital graphics and awe-inspiring effects.
-The Lasershow features lights, iconic music, lasers and epic fireworks.
-Plus, three flame cannons add a punch to the show by sending a trio of flames nearly one-hundred feet into the air.
+The Stone Mountain Lasershow Spectacular is a not-to-be-missed Atlanta tradition that will wow your family with state-of-the-art digital graphics and awe-inspiring effects.
+The Lasershow features lights, iconic music, lasers, epic fireworks, choreographed drone flights, and flame cannons.
+Plus, North America's largest fire wheel will dazzle you with an array of colorful flames and sparks as it spins!

-- Daily from Memorial Day Weekend through early August
+- Daily from Memorial Day Weekend - Aug.
+3

-The Lasershow Spectacular debuted in 1983 on the world’s largest screen, the 825-foot-tall granite outcropping.
+The Stone Mountain Lasershow Spectacular debuted in 1983 on the world’s largest screen, the 825-foot-tall granite outcropping.

 In 2008, for the 25th anniversary, the sound system and pyrotechnics for the Lasershow were amped up.
 The music selections were also diversified to match the increasingly diverse audience.